 8 * 64 = 23 * 26 = 29 = 512

-Using this methodology, is great if one is looking to multiply numbers that come in steps of 2, but of no use for the numbers in-between, or, for that matter, numbers less than 1.
-To solve the problem of gaps Napier decided make the ratio of the progression much smaller.
+Using this methodology, is great if one is looking to multiply numbers that happen to come in steps of 2, but of no use for any numbers in-between (or for that matter, numbers less than 1).
+To solve this “problem of gaps” Napier decided to make the ratio of the incremental progression much much smaller…

 [Napier coined the word logarithm from the fusion of the Greek words “logos” (meaning ratio) and “arithmos” (meaning number).
 So logarithms, as Napier conceived them, are basically the “ratio of numbers”.]